 - All quilted items must be finished and ready for use. - Quilts made entirely by one person will be judged separately from Duet/Group entries. - A Duet (two person) or Group quilt is defined as a quilt made by one person and quilted by someone else.
 Quilting done by a quilting group or commercial quilter are in this category.
-Any fair premiums earned will be paid to the first name on the entry - the individual who made the guilt top. - · Classes may be separated by quilting method - Spectators may not touch the quilts during judging.
+Any fair premiums earned will be paid to the first name on the entry the individual who made the quilt top. - Spectators may not touch the quilts during judging.
 Judging may be restricted and unable to be viewed by spectators dependent upon the number of entries.